 The class teacher will remain responsible for working with the child on a daily basis.
 They will work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.
 The SENDCO will support the class teacher in the further assessment of the child's particular strengths and weaknesses, in problem solving and advising on the effective implementation of support.
-Observations will be recorded on the school assessment system 'Target Tracker'.
-This may be in the form of photographs of children working on particular targets or of work they may have produced.
-These observations can be used to provide evidence of progress the children have made and will be kept by the SEN teacher and also within class SEN files.
-This work can also be shared with parents at parent appointments or during any review meetings.
+Class Intervention Sheets are completed each term with clear entry and exit data for each intervention so that the impact can be carefully monitored.